chauhan-varun/Valora-stable-coin/README.md

-# DSC Protocol - Frontend
+# Valora Protocol - Frontend

 A modern, responsive frontend for the DSC (Decentralized Stablecoin) Protocol.
 This Next.js application provides a user-friendly interface to interact with the production-ready, over-collateralized, algorithmic stablecoin system that maintains a soft peg of 1 DSC = 1 USD.